LiskArchive/lisk-legacy-docs/examples.md

 The __required__ methods are described here in detail:

-#### TYP
+#### TYPE

 Set the HelloWorld transaction TYPE to 10.
 Every time a transaction is received, it gets differentiated by the type.
 The first 10 types, from 0-9 is reserved for the default Lisk Network functions.
 ```js
 static get TYPE () {
     return 10;